hhshhd/Quarter1Project/README.md

 Next, update or reinstall Xcode Command Line Tools with `xcode-select --install` or by removing the old tools with `sudo rm -rf /Library/Developer/CommandLineTools` before reinstalling.
 Install the required development tools using `brew install llvm` to ensure `clang` and `clang++` are properly configured.

+If the issue persists, force a recompilation of `annoy` using `ARCHFLAGS="-arch arm64" pip install annoy --no-binary :all:`.

 ### 4. Run the Steamlit Application
 ```